opencontainers/image-spec/config.md

 - **author** *string*, OPTIONAL

-  Gives the name and/or email address of the person or entity which created and is responsible for maintaining the image.
+  Gives the names and/or email addresses of the persons or entities which created and are responsible for maintaining the image.
+Multiple names should be comma delimted.

 - **architecture** *string*, REQUIRED